 Factors Affecting California Fishing License Cost

-As seen above, different factors play into the role of how much you would be spending for a license to fish in the waters of California.
-There’s no one size fits all rate, and some considerations are being offered towards residents, young and old citizens, among others.
+As seen above, different factors play into how much you would be spending on a license to fish in the waters of California.
+There’s no one-size-fits-all rate, and some considerations are being offered towards residents, young and old, among others.

-Below are the complete list of each factor that determines what you have to pay to be allowed to go fishing in CA:
+Below is the complete list of each factor that determines what you have to pay to be allowed to go fishing in CA:

 - Residency – residents and non-residents have different fishing license rates as residents are given priority, thus are charged a lower rate.